-If you are looking for an elementary school, we put together a clean, clear list that you can sort by county and city that we created in Excel here.
+If you are looking for an elementary school, we put together a clean, clear list in Excel that you can sort by county and city – it is available here.
 You can download a PDF version here.
 The state only offers a gobbledygook .csv list for elementary schools and looking at it will give you a headache.

 For high schools, you can view all schools in your county on this government site.
-Just click on your county and see a list of Croatian high schools.
+Just click on the desired Croatian county and a list of Croatian high schools will open.

 There are some exceptions when you don’t need to ask for permission to enroll in another school.
 These include cases when:

-Foreign children can enroll in Croatian school as early as the first grade.
+Foreign children can enroll in Croatian schools as early as the first grade.
 To continue education, the school must accept proof of a finished education in a foreign school.

 According to the law, a child must be enrolled in school 30 days after arriving in Croatia.

 Another option is to enroll your child in an international elementary or primary school in Croatia.

 Schools are required to provide special help to: